-Chair for Lower Back Pain
+#3 Ergohuman High Back Swivel Chair – Best Ergonomic Office Chair for Lower Back Pain

-Why We Like It: The Ergohuman High Back Swivel chair is similar to the popular Amazonbasics Midback Mesh, or the Herman Miller Aeron chair, but better.
+WHY WE LIKE IT: The Ergohuman High Back Swivel chair is similar to the popular Amazonbasics Midback Mesh, or the Herman Miller Aeron chair, but better.
 It has a unique design with one purpose in mind: ergonomics.
 This chair lets you customize almost every single component so you can create the most comfortable mesh seating experience tailored specifically to your preferences.
 You can adjust the backrest, the headrest, the seat depth, the armrests, and it has adjustable height.

 The chair features a comfortable mesh fabric that can be a little sticky at times, for lack of a better word.
 You may experience the mesh hanging onto your pants as you stand up or adjust in the chair, which can get annoying.
 The Ergohuman chair lacks adjustable armrests, but each arm rest does swivel, which is nice, but they don’t lock in place and tend to move too easily.